fturini98/scientificcomputing_bicocca_2024/Esercizi/BicoccaCoursePython2024/docs/BicoccaCoursePython2024.Documentation.rst

 This workflow builds the documentation for each deployed version of the package and makes it available on the **GitHub Pages** of the repository.

-**Note**: To activate the URL for the pages, go to the GitHub's settings under "Pages" and select the branch responsible for the documentation.
+.. note:: To activate the URL for the pages, go to the GitHub's settings under "Pages" and select the branch responsible for the documentation.

 After that, the documentation will be available at: